lasotar/nvim-config/README.md

 Current TODO list:
 - Add C debugger                                Priority: Medium
 - Make the config work for Angular webdev       Priority: Low
+- Make AI code completion togglable             Priority: Low

 ## FAQ
 How to change the theme?
 - You can edit the theme in lua/core/visual.lua.
 Just replace the existing one.
 Then, change the other hexcodes in visual.lua

+How to use AI code completion?
+- ```:Neocodeium auth``` then fill with the token provided by Codeium.